 Updated December 2014

-21.9% of all cases reported in Canada were females.
-The proportion of female HIV diagnoses has declined since 2008.
+23.2% of all cases reported in Canada were among women.
+Notwithstanding the slight uptick in 2014, the proportion of female HIV diagnoses has been in decline since 2008.

 - There were approximately 1,396 new infections in 2014 attributed to the men who have sex with men (MSM) exposure category, representing 54.3% of all new infections.
 This estimate is similar to the 2011 estimate of 1,416 new infections.

 - The estimate of 270 new infections in 2014 attributed to injection drug use (IDU) exposure was noticeably lower than the estimated of 384 for 2011.

 - Similarly, the number of new infections attributed to the combined heterosexual contact exposure categories (non-endemic and endemic) was slighter lower in 2014 (839) compared to 2011 (927).

 1. Summary: Estimates of HIV incidence, prevalence and proportion undiagnosed in Canada, 2014.
 Centre for Communicable Disease and Infection Control, Public Health Agency of Canada.